karanpratapsingh/system-design/README.md

 So, you might be wondering, monoliths seem like a bad idea to begin with, why would anyone use that?

 Well, it depends.
 While each approach has its own advantages and disadvantages, it is advised to start with a monolith when building a new system.
-It is important to understand, that microservices are not a silver bullet instead they solve an organizational problem.
+It is important to understand, that microservices are not a silver bullet, instead they solve an organizational problem.
 Microservices architecture is about your organizational priorities and team as much as it's about technology.

 Before making the decision to move to microservices architecture, you need to ask yourself questions like: